- Check out latest online deals on holidays to Antalya

 Compare Antalya Coast weather with the USA

-Below the Antalya Coast weather chart shows maximum daytime temperature for Antalya Coast, Turkey (Antalya) and the USA (Washington).
-For more weather parameters or to change the destinations shown visit the comparison weather tool.
+Below the Antalya Coast weather chart shows average maximum daytime temperature for Antalya Coast, Turkey (Antalya) and the USA (Washington).

 Maximum daytime temperature (°C)